hoanglong84/deadlock-vietnamese/README.md

 [Deadlock](https://store.steampowered.com/app/1422450) is a currently in-early-development game by [Valve Software](https://valvesoftware.com).
 There are already several community translation projects, and this will *possibly* become one.

 ## why?
 started as personal fun during secret times of the game's playtest, I decided to bring it on up here for people to help people installing the language files and play the game in Vietnamese language.
 Still in progress, and need more improvement.
-I also hope if one day Valve developers decide to add Vietnamese to be included in a next game update, and this translation will be a temporary empty-filler.
+I also hope if one day Valve developers decide to add Vietnamese to be included in a next game update, and this translation, for now, is a temporary a something empty-filler.

 This repo may work as either a stable or temporary basis to wait and see if there are any other similar project for Vietnamese localisation efforts.
 I am happy to help any of them if possible.